 - RPA bots have been used to execute rule-based management and operations.

 As a brilliant technology, however, it may be used by attackers as just a threat.
 They could employ AI in an improper way by automating attacks that seem difficult to defend.

 Mostly in the transportation industry, a completely autonomous vehicle has not yet been produced, but researchers have been working on it.

 In aircraft, artificial intelligence and machine learning have been used to help minimize workload, manage pilot stress and frustration, and increase on-time performances.

-There are a number of obstacles to AI adoption in transportation, especially in public transit.
-There is indeed a substantial threat of it becoming overdependent on automated and autonomous technologies.
+There are several obstacles to AI adoption in transportation, especially in public transit.
+There is indeed a substantial threat of it becoming overly dependent on automated and autonomous technologies.

-It would have a positive influence on every aspect of the e-commerce industry, including customer experience sales and marketing, and delivery.
+It would have a positive influence on every aspect of the e-commerce industry, including customer experience, sales, marketing, and delivery.

 In the future, we could expect e-commerce to also include automated warehousing and inventory management, shopper customization, and the employment of chatbots.

 Due to the obvious usage of artificial intelligence, finding a new job has now become simpler for both job seekers and employers.

 In the employment market, AI is already being employed with stringent regulations and algorithms that immediately disqualify an employee’s résumé if it does not meet the company’s requirements.